 LR 83-14 Wireless Communication Devices

-For purposes of this rule, wireless communication devices include (but are not limited to) cellular telephones, pagers, laptop computers, iPods or MP3 players, and personal digital assistants (PDAs).
+For purposes of this rule, wireless communication devices include any device capable of sending or receiving wireless communications signals, such as cellular and mobile telephones, smartphones, pagers, laptop computers, and personal digital assistants (PDAs).

 (b) Limitations on Use